When you file a work comp claim for an open wound injury, you need to prove that your injury was related to your employment.

 Workers’ Compensation Benefits for Open Wounds

-If you suffer an open wound injury at the workplace, you may be entitled to work compensation benefits.
+If you suffer an open wound injury at the workplace, you may be entitled to workers compensation benefits.
 Work comp pays for your medical bills and lost earnings.
 Talk to a workplace accident lawyer to make sure your legal rights are not violated.
 Call The Law Office of James M. Hoffmann at (816) 399-3706 for a free consultation.